This policy explains how we collect, use, store, and protect your personal information when you interact with Project Access.

 We will keep the personal data we store about you accurate and up to date.
 Please notify us if your personal details change or if you become aware of any inaccuracies in the personal data we hold about you.
 We will not keep your personal data for longer than is necessary for the purpose.
 This means that data will be erased from our systems or anonymised when it is no longer required.

 Any email marketing messages we send are done so through an EMS (email marketing service).
-An EMS is a third party service provider of software / applications that allows marketers to send out email marketing campaigns to a list of users.
+An EMS is a third-party service provider of software/applications that allows marketers to send out email marketing campaigns to a list of users.
 Our EMS is SendGrid.
 Email marketing messages that we send may contain tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
-Where used, such marketing messages may record a range of data such as; times, dates, IP addresses, opens, clicks, forwards, geographic and demographic data.
-Such data, within its limitations will show the activity each subscriber made for that email campaign.
+Where used, such marketing messages may record a range of data such as times, dates, IP addresses, opens, clicks, forwards, geographic and demographic data.
+Such data, within its limitations, will show the activity each subscriber made for that email campaign.
 Any email marketing messages we send are in accordance with the GDPR and the PECR.
 We provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences at any time.
-See any marketing messages for instructions on how to unsubscribe or manage your preferences, you can also contact the EMS provider (SendGrid).
+See any marketing messages for instructions on how to unsubscribe or manage your preferences; you can also contact the EMS provider (SendGrid).

 We will not share your information with any third parties for the purposes of direct marketing.

-We use data processors who are third parties who provide elements of services for us.
+We use data processors who are third parties that provide elements of services for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

-In some circumstances we are legally obliged to share information.
+In some circumstances, we are legally obliged to share information.
 For example, when we are involved in legal proceedings such as a safeguarding incident, or when we are complying with the requirements of legislation, a court order, or a governmental or regulatory authority.

 Where we share your data with a third party, we will have regard to the six data protection principles.